dr-mushtaq/Academic-writing/Research Paper/Literature review.md

 -  Can the theoretical approaches/methods be applied to your research?
 -  Who are the key scholars in your field? •
 -  What topics have ben overlooked?
 -
  # What is the main purpose of the literature Review

   - Show relatioships between previous studies or theories
   - Find out what information already exists in your field of research
   - Identify gaps in literature
   - Provide a context for your own research
+  - Find other people working in your field
+  - Identify main ideas, conclusions and theories and establish similarities and differences

-  # 🌟 Why a Literature Review Matters
+  # Why a Literature Review Matters

 - A well-written literature review:
 - Clarifies your research questions